f4n0/BlazorGenerator/README.md

 ![Nuget](https://img.shields.io/nuget/v/BlazorGenerator)

-# BlazorGenerator
+# BlazorEngine
-You create the models and BlazorGenerator will create the pages!
+You create the models and BlazorEngine will create the UI pages!
 All the components are made from Microsoft Fluent UI.